-Home / LSA Students / Academics & Requirements / Majors & Minors / Biology / Concentration Options in Biology /
+Home / LSA Students / Academics & Requirements / Majors & Minors / Biology / Options for Majors in Biology /

 Honors Program in Biology

 The Honors Program trains students to conduct independent research in Biology.
 In addition to completing all the requirements for the Biology concentration, an Honors degree requires a concentration GPA of at least 3.4, and the completion of a significant piece of independent research that is reported in an Honors thesis and presented in a public forum.

 Admission to the Honors Program.
 It is recommended that students discuss the Honors Program with a concentration advisor early in their undergraduate career, and to meet with a concentration advisor to declare their Honors no later than six months prior to submission of the thesis.